acl2/acl2/books/centaur/quicklisp/bundle/local-projects/fastnumio/README.md

  - Prefixes are not expected or accepted.
 If your stream begins with `#FF00` or `#xFF00`, `read-hex` will fail.
 If it begins with `0xFF00`, `read-hex` will return 0 and the `xFF00` part will still be in the stream.

+### `(scary-unsafe-write-hex val stream) --> stream`

+This is a drop-in replacement for `write-hex`.
+On some Lisps it may be just an alias for `write-hex`.
+On other Lisps, it may have a special implementation that achieves faster performance or uses less memory.

+This function is **scary and unsafe to use** because it makes use of internal, non-exported functionality from CCL/SBCL.
+It may therefore stop working if a Lisp upgrades causes these implementation details to change in unexpected ways.

+We do at least basic tests of this function to make sure it is working, so it is quite unlikely that a Lisp upgrade could screw up your program.
+However, you should almost certainly NOT use this unless you need performance so badly that you are willing to take the risk.

 ### Authorship, License